 Am I the only person that feels like winter descended on us very abruptly this year?
 I’m hauling out winter clothes and fluffy bed throws and have been tempted on more than one occasion to put the heater on.
-I’m not complaining but I was kind of hoping for a few warm autumnal days to spent on the beach before we get into the cold and hopefully damp depths of a Cape Town winter.
-These recipes, which I have rounded up for Easter feasting, are what I am thinking about these days.
+I’m not complaining but I was kind of hoping for a few warm autumnal days to spend on the beach before we get into the cold and hopefully damp depths of a Cape Town winter.
+These are a few of my best Easter recipes to create a feast.

 I hope you have the happiest Easter break and get around to making some delicious food.
 If you ever make any of my recipes, please tag me @drizzleanddip on social media because nothing makes me happier than seeing what you do.

 And if you feel the need for more chocolate, which I can only assume you do, try these killer chocolate brownies with Nutella.

 Find me on Instagram